GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 //        & quad - #reward-forward-penalty bb(1) (a_t = #a-forward) \
 //        & quad - #reward-wall-penalty bb(1) (a_t "invalid"),
 //$
-The final reward, introduced in as @eq:rl:problem:reward  expression, becomes:
+The final reward, introduced in @eq:rl:problem:reward, becomes:
 $
   r_t = cases(
     #reward-wall-penalty &quad "if the agent tries to hit a wall",